azuline/rose/docs/METADATA_TOOLS.md

 actions = ["replace:K-Pop"]  # Example actions.
 ```

 The `rose rules run-stored` command runs all stored rules.
+Note that Rosé runs
+rules and actions in the order they're defined in.
+So if multiple rules would
+modify one track, the earliest defined rule will be applied first, and later
+rules applied on the output of the first rule.

 ## Demo